How can adding to your team and hiring employees maximize your time, freedom, and business success?

 Solution: Hire an Assistant

-When hiring employees, one of the best moves an entrepreneur can make is to find an all-star assistant.
+One of the best moves an entrepreneur can make is to find an all-star assistant when hiring employees.
 In essence, assistants take ownership of responsibilities that are not within a leader’s green zone.
 Someone who performs well in this role is a guard—they defend you from burnout and distractions that prevent you from working on top priorities.
 A great executive assistant has been described by CEOs as a “second brain.”
 By staying in sync, they know what high-value work needs executive attention versus the work they can take care of on your behalf.

 Typically duties and responsibilities of an assistant include: